Fresh oregano

 4 red bell peppers, sliced thin

-2 pounds plum tomatoes, chopped
+2 lbs plum tomatoes, chopped

 2 tablespoons balsamic vinegar, or to taste